stevepurdie/saap-docs/content/for-developers/onboarding/gitops-onboarding.md

           └── stage
       ```

-    > Folders in `argocd-apps` corresponds to clusters, these folder contain ArgoCD applications pointing to 1 or more environments inside multiple tenant folders, Folders in `gabbar/argocd-apps` correspond to environments.
+    > Folders in `argocd-apps` corresponds to clusters, these folder contain ArgoCD applications pointing to 1 or more environments inside multiple tenant folders per cluster, Folders in `gabbar/argocd-apps` correspond to environments.

     Next, create the following ArgoCD applications: